JoeMcDonough15/interval_trainer/README.md

 # Musical Ear - An Interval Trainer

-This simple interval trainer was created for the DEV Community Kendo React challenge.
+This simple interval trainer was created for the DEV Community KendoReact challenge.
+It helps musicians of any level improve their ear training by practicing interval recognition.

-## The Kendo React free components that I used
+## The KendoReact free components that I used

 1. StackLayout
 2. Checkbox